All Episodes

 All right, when we come back, we'll hit the phones.

-If you want to join us, we'll take a quick break.
+Sean, if you want to join us, we'll take a quick break.

-We'll come back and we will continue straight ahead.
+We'll come back, and we will continue straight ahead.

 Bold, inspired solutions for America.